base on DuckDB-powered Postgres for high performance apps & analytics. <p align="center">

 - `SELECT` queries executed by the DuckDB engine can directly read Postgres tables.
 (If you only query Postgres tables you need to run `SET duckdb.force_execution TO true`, see the **IMPORTANT** section above for details)

 - Able to read [data types](https://www.postgresql.org/docs/current/datatype.html) that exist in both Postgres and DuckDB.
-The following data types are supported: numeric, character, binary, date/time, boolean, uuid, json, and arrays.
+The following data types are supported: numeric, character, binary, date/time, boolean, uuid, json, domain, and arrays.

 - If DuckDB cannot support the query for any reason, execution falls back to Postgres.